FlowStabilityHungary/FlowStabilityHungary.github.io/content/en/news/2022_szept_14_EFMC.md

 ---

 From our research team, Dr. György Paál and Dr. Tamás Péter Nagy presented our latest research results in connection with miniature vortex generators and a new type of stability testing method at the European Fluid Mechanics Conference held in Athens.
-This is the largest conference on fluid dynamics in Europe, and it is also considered as one of the most prestigious in the world.
+This is the largest conference on fluid dynamics in Europe, and it is also considered as one of the most prestigious one in the world.